akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I can.
 And I have.”
 Roger rose.
 The justices followed.
 “The lady Beatrice is free to go to her father.
 This matter is closed.”

-The chamber emptied.
-Beatrice hurried to the Queen.
+Sir Guy gathered his parchment and marched out, his face white.
+He did not look at Beatrice.
+But as he passed her, he stopped.

+“Your father is a conquered thing,” Guy hissed, his voice low and trembling.
+“He did not win this land; he bought his life with his submission.
+He turned his back on his own Saxon dead so he might feast at a Norman table, playing at being a lord while his own kin rotted in the ditches of Hastings.”

+He leaned closer, the stink of sweat clinging to him.
+“My father died for this soil to give me an inheritance.
+Yet a man who kissed the hand that struck his people is rewarded  by the King.
+Do not mistake it, girl, I am no villain.
+I am a son seeking to reclaim what is mine by right of blood and strength of arms.”

+He walked out before anyone could answer, the heavy thud of his boots sounding like a gavel on the hall floor.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

 ## Chapter 33 - Leave to Go

-Matilda was in her solar.
-She listened to Beatrice’s request and nodded.
+Lady Margaret quickly took Beatrice to the Queen's solar, where the Queen nodded.

-“Go.
-Lady Margaret will arrange two guards to accompany you.
+“Lady Margaret shall arrange two guards to accompany you.
 I will send a messenger to let Godfrey know, should he wish to join you.”

 She reached into a chest and drew out a warm thick cloak of fine-spun wool.
-“For the road.
-It is cold.”
+“For the road, for it is cold.”
 She paused, then added quietly, “And take this as well.”
 She pressed a small, sharp knife into Beatrice’s palm.
 “For protection.
-I pray you will not need it.”
+I pray you will not need it.
+Go now.”

 Beatrice curtsied.
 “Thank you, Your Grace.”